-10.2.3 Ngāti Toa Rangatira
+9.2.2 Ngāti Toa Rangatira

-Through Te Rūnanga o Toa Rangatira, Ngāti Toa Rangatira have been offered the opportunity to comment on both the Strategic Management Plan and methodology and on the Hutt catchment, given their interests in parts of the catchment.
+Through Te Rūnanga o Toa Rangatira, Ngāti Toa Rangatira have been offered the opportunity to comment on both the Strategic Management Plan and methodology.
+This has included several discussions with staff from the Rūnanga and a presentation to a Ngāti Toa-organised meeting with iwi members on Monday 31 May, 2021.

-Similar to Taranaki Whānui, resourcing arrangements need to be resolved before we can commence engagement with Ngāti Toa, who have confirmed their interest in this Hutt Valley catchment.
+Resourcing arrangements need to be resolved before we can commence full engagement with Ngāti Toa.
 Wellington Water will continue to progress this work.

-10.2.4 Regional Public Health
+9.2.3 Regional Public Health